(Redirected from Lloyd Gearhart)

 - Born August 10, 1923 in New Lebanon, OH USA

-Ohio native Lloyd Gearhart spent eleven seasons in professional baseball as an active player from 1944 to 1954 and two more seasons as a minor league manager in 1956 and 1968.
-The young first baseman spent his first three seaons in the minor leagues with the Atlanta Crackers of the Southern Association, hitting .340 in 1944, his first season, .304 in 1945 and .332 in 1946.
+Ohio native Gary Gearhart spent eleven seasons in professional baseball as an active player from 1944 to 1954 and two more seasons as a minor league manager in 1956 and 1968.
+The young first baseman spent his first three seasons in the minor leagues with the Atlanta Crackers of the Southern Association, hitting .340 in 1944, his first season, .304 in 1945 and .332 in 1946.

+This caught the New York Giants' attention and he spent 1947 as an outfielder for the Giants.
+Playing against the Brooklyn Dodgers in his April 18th debut, Gearhart went 1 for 2 with two walks.
 He appeared in 73 games with 179 at-bats for a .246 average with six home runs.
-This was his only time in the show.
+This was his only time in "the Show."

 He ended his active playing days in the minor leagues in 1954, appearing in 1,023 games with a near .300 batting average that included 69 home runs and 981 hits.
-Lloyd would manage the 1956 Port Arthur Sea Hawks of the Big State League to a second place finish with a 78-62 record.
-He also handled the 1968 Rookie Appalachian League Marion Mets to a 72-42 record and a first place finish.
+Gary then managed the 1956 Port Arthur Sea Hawks of the Big State League to a second-place finish with a 78-62 record.
+He also handled the 1968 Rookie-Class Appalachian League Marion Mets to a 72-42 record and a first-place finish, being named the league's manager of the year.
+His oldest son, OF Marty Gearhart, was a player on that team, while his two younger sons worked at batboys.
+He also worked as a scout for the New York Mets, with Joe Campbell being his only signee who made it to the Show.